rbuerki/codebook/README.md

 ### EDA_functions.py - List of functions

+*General*
+- `display_tail_transposed`: Display transposed tail of DataFrame with all the features as rows and values for 5 instances as columns.

 *Distributions:*
 - `plot_num_hist`: Display histograms for all numerical columns in DataFrame.
 - `plot_num_box`: Display boxplots for all numerical columns in DataFrame.